tancredi/flickblaster-game/README.md

 # FlickBlaster

-An HTML5 top-down physics-based puzzle game layed out in MVC fashion, rendered using a combination of DOM, SVG and canvas wrapped as a mobile app using Cordova.
+An HTML5 top-down physics-based puzzle game layed out in MVC fashion, rendered using a combination of DOM, SVG and canvas.

 The game is written in [CoffeeScript](http://coffeescript.org/), bundled with [Browserify](http://browserify.org/) and wrapped as a [Cordova](http://cordova.apache.org/) cross-platform app, but can also be executed and tested in the browser.

+Also, the styles compile from [LESS CSS](http://lesscss.org/) and UI components are rendered using pre-compiled [Handlebars](http://handlebarsjs.com/) templates.

 # Quick source overlook